 For recurring trips, You have two options:

-1. Send your Schedule Coordinator a confirmation monthly that the ride is continuing
+- 1. Send your SC a confirmation monthly that the ride is continuing, or

-In addition to compiling the schedule, some other tasks your Schedule Coordinator does are:
+In addition to compiling the schedule, some other tasks the Schedule Coordinator does are:

 - If Schedule Coordinator does not recognize the person as being an approved leader, questions are asked, including” have you taken appropriate leader training, first aid/rescue classes, do you have the skills for the job?
 Yes, this is officially an AC task, but it is usually delegated to the SC.